katehret/measuring-language-complexity/README.md

     write.csv(result, "result.csv")

 To store the result in a dataframe and calculate complexity scores as described in Ehret (2017) use the commands listed in *complexity_analysis.r*.
-Adapt the commands according to the number of repetitions with which the distortion.loop has been applied.
+Adapt the commands according to the number of repetitions with which the distortion and compression loop has been applied.

 Note that the software has been developed and tested on Debian GNU/Linux 9.4.
 It has not been tested on Windows.